-Combined sensors are designed to measure the quality of the indoor air, which make it possible to measure several physical quantities at the same time.
-According to the measured values of the monitored variables is then possible to control the ventilation units.
-The advantage of the combined air quality sensors is very simple and cost-saving installation in the air ducts.
+Combined sensors are designed for measuring indoor air quality, where they allow the measurement of several physical variables simultaneously.
+According to the measured values of the monitored variables it is then possible to control ventilation units.
+The advantage of combined air quality sensors is very simple and economically inexpensive installation in air distribution systems.

-Air humidity is a meteorological element that describes the amount of water vapour in the air that is contained mainly in the lower levels of atmosphere and that is originated by evaporation from large bodies of water, soil, plants, animals, etc.
+Humidity is a meteorological element that describes the amount of water vapour in the air, which is mainly contained in the lower atmosphere and is produced by evaporation from large bodies of water, soil, plants, animals, etc.

-Are you lost in the technical terms associated with measuring the concentration of different substances in the air?
-Sensors for measuring CO2, CO, volatile organic compounds, etc. operate on three fundamental principles from which lately is the most commonly used the NDIR principle.
-What does NDIR mean and how do the sensors work on this principle and on other ones?
+Getting lost in technical terms related to measuring the concentration of various substances in the air?
+Sensors for measuring CO2, CO, VOCs etc. work on three basic principles, the most commonly used of which is the NDIR principle.
+What does NDIR mean and how do sensors work on this and other principles?